 BORDERS - an adaptation of the 2006 film The Bubble, about two men who fall in love amidst the Israeli-Palestinian conflict

-EXPRESS - an immersive musical about transformative moments in the NYC subway (premiered at the New York Transit Museum in 2015 and most recently expanded in a workshop at New York Film Academy)
+EXPRESS - an immersive musical about transformative moments in the NYC subway (premiered at the New York Transit Museum in 2015 and expanded in a workshop at New York Film Academy)

 KIBBY THE SPACE DOG - a Theatre For Young Audiences short musical about diversity and community commissioned by Wichita Children's Theatre & Dance Center